-Among the many things it says about Jesus, the Qur’an claims that Jesus foretold Muhammad’s coming (Q 61:6).
+Among the many things the Qur’an says about him, it claims that Jesus foretold Muhammad’s coming (Q 61:6).
 This is arguably the most important claim it makes about Jesus.
 For if it’s true, then Jesus effectively:

 - Confirms that Muhammad* is God’s prophet and the Qur’an is true

 - Admits that he, Jesus, is not the bearer of God’s definitive revelation for humankind